ifandelse/writing/smashingmag/lux_take2.md

 ![](luxdataflow2.png)

-Another benefit about treating every input as an Action: It makes it easy to see what behaviors are possible your app.
+Another benefit about treating every input as an Action: It makes it easy to see what behaviors are possible in your app.
 For example, here's the output of calling `lux.utils.printActions()`:

 ![](lux.utils.printactions.png)